diku-compSys/compSys-e2022-pub/coursedescription.md

   * Jóhann Utne
   * Kjartan Johannesen

-## Lectures (expected)
+## Lectures

  * Mondays at 13:15-15:00
  * Wednesdays at 10:15-12:00

-All lectures are held in Lundbeck Auditoriet at the Biocenter.
+All lectures are held in HCØ Aud1.

 ## Exercise Classes (expected)
 Exercises will mainly be with physical help.